Julian (2025 film)

-Julian is a Belgian-Dutch drama film, directed by Cato Kusters and released in 2025.
+Julian is a 2025 Belgian-Dutch drama film, directed by Cato Kusters.
 Adapted from the book by Belgian artist Fleur Pierets, the film stars Nina Meurisse and Laurence Roothooft as Fleur and Julian, two women who fall in love and embark on a plan to travel around the world having a wedding ceremony in every single country where same-sex marriage is legal.

 The film premiered in the Discovery program at the 2025 Toronto International Film Festival on September 6, 2025.